Life After 'Berg

 Our students exhibit strong leadership qualities, so it is no surprise that many program graduates end up as school administrators further down the road.

-Recent graduates have completed advanced degrees in education at highly respected institutions in the field, such as Michigan State University, Standford University, Bank Street, University of Pennsylvania, University of Hawaii, University of Maryland, Teachers College-Columbia University, Villanova University, Lehigh University, The College of New Jersey, Virginia Commonwealth University, Montclair State University, Towson University and Northeastern University.
-Some students pursue specialized degrees in education, such as special education, literacy and math education, teaching English to speakers of other languages, as well as students pursuing PhDs in education and other fields.
+Recent graduates have completed advanced degrees in education at highly respected institutions in the field, such as Michigan State University, Standford University, Bank Street, University of Pennsylvania, University of Hawaii, University of Maryland, Teachers College-Columbia University, Villanova University, Lehigh University, The College of New Jersey, Virginia Commonwealth University, Montclair State University, Towson University, and Northeastern University.
+Some students pursue specialized degrees in education, such as special education, literacy and math education, teaching English to speakers of other languages (TESOL), as well as students pursuing PhDs in education and other fields.

 Three generations of UPenn GSE.
 From left to right: